CLM tracks federal legislation and budget items that affect the well-being of children and families and the providers that serve them.

 This bill bans discrimination in the placement of children and youth and discrimination in the recruitment of parents who want to adopt or provide foster care, with a particular emphasis on ending discrimination based on sexual orientation and gender identity.

-The Family First Prevention Services Act of 2018 (FFPSA) created a federal category of residential settings called Qualified Residential Treatment Programs (QRTPs) that provide care for children in foster care with assessed emotional or behavioral needs in a residential setting.
+The Family First Prevention Services Act of 2018 (FFPSA) created a federal category of residential settings called qualified residential treatment programs (QRTPs) that provide care for children in foster care with assessed emotional or behavioral needs in a residential setting.
 The health care needs of children in foster care are covered by Medicaid.
-However, certain QRTP’s may not receive Medicaid financing because of the Institutions for Mental Disease (IMD) exclusion, a law that prohibits Medicaid payments to an institution with more than 16 beds that primarily provides care for people with mental health conditions.
+Today, however, QRTPs may not receive Medicaid financing because of the Institutions for Mental Disease (IMD) exclusion, a law that prohibits Medicaid payments to an institution with more than 16 beds that primarily provides care for people with mental health conditions.

-The Ensuring Medicaid Continuity for Children in Foster Care Act of 2021 (S.2689) would provide a narrow exemption from the IMD exclusion to ensure children in foster care receiving care in QRTPs can continue to receive care in these settings without losing their federal Medicaid coverage.
-Over 600 local, state, and national organizations have joined the advocacy effort so far.
+The Ensuring Medicaid Continuity for Children in Foster Care Act of 2021 (S.2689) would provide a narrow exemption from the IMD exclusion to ensure children in foster care receiving care in QRTPs can continue to receive care provided in these settings without losing their federal Medicaid coverage.
+Over 600 local, state, and national organizations have joined in the advocacy effort so far (including many CLM members).